What Is PACER? A Beginner’s Guide to Federal Court Records

 What PACER Costs

-The most important fee feature for casual users: if your total quarterly charges are $30 or less, the fees are automatically waived.
+PACER charges $0.10 per page for search result pages and court documents.
+Most individual documents are capped at $3.00 regardless of length.
+The most important fee feature for most users: if total quarterly charges are $30 or less, fees are automatically waived.
 Most researchers doing occasional searches never pay anything.

 Free Alternatives for PACER Documents

-How Investigators and Journalists Use PACER
+How Investigators Use PACER

 What PACER Does Not Include